 |How can I quit without gaining weight?|

-It is possible to quit smoking without gaining weight!
-Here are some general tips for minimizing weight gain during a stop smoking attempt:
+It is possible to quit without gaining weight!
+Here are some general tips for minimizing weight gain while quitting:

 |Why do people gain weight when they quit smoking?|

-People often substitute the oral fixation of smoking with food, and often that food is unhealthy – for example: foods that are high in sugar and fat.
-Nicotine increases metabolism about 10%, so when you quit smoking it is important to readjust food intake or increase exercise to counteract the effects that nicotine has.
+People often substitute the oral fixation of tobacco use with food, and often that food is unhealthy – for example: foods that are high in sugar and fat.
+Nicotine increases metabolism about 10%, so when you quit tobacco it's important to readjust food intake or increase exercise to counteract the effects that nicotine has.

 |Is it okay to use nicotine medication while nursing?|

 Talk with your health care provider about using nicotine replacement medication while nursing.
-Smoking while nursing is potentially quite harmful.
-Nicotine crosses over into breast milk as do many other chemicals in tobacco smoke.
+Smoking while nursing has clear risks: many chemicals in tobacco smoke cross over into breast milk.
 Nicotine replacement is certainly a safer alternative, but also has risk for the baby.

-Stopping smoking can only be helpful to you and your baby.
+Stopping tobacco can only be helpful to you and your baby.
 It is absolutely not true that quitting smoking is harmful to you or your baby.

 Research has demonstrated that smoking as little as one cigarette per day increases the risk of developing heart disease and cancer.
 Exercise and healthy eating is recommended for everyone.
 To put the impact of smoking in perspective, the stress on your heart of smoking one pack of cigarettes per day is about equal to being 90 pounds overweight.

 If you have questions or concerns about your health, you should see your doctor to arrange any recommended tests.
 Cigarettes contain more than 7,000 chemicals, many of which are dangerous to our health.
-The chances of developing a smoking related illness increase with continued tobacco use.
-Stopping smoking is one of the best things you can do to improve your health.
+The chances of developing a tobacco-related illness increase with continued tobacco use.
+Stopping tobacco is one of the best things you can do to improve your health.

 |Is it safer to smoke natural tobacco over store-bought cigarettes?|